CiscoDevNet/terraform-provider-catalystcenter/docs/data-sources/anycast_gateway.md

 ### Read-Only

+- `additional_ip_pools` (Attributes List) Names of up to 4 additional (secondary) IP pools associated with the anycast gateway.
+Additional IP pools provide more IP addresses that can be used when the primary IP pool is exhausted.
+When an additional IP pool is exhausted, the next IP pool is used.
+The order in which the additional IP pools are used is defined by the order property.
+IP pools with lower order numbers will be used first (not applicable to INFRA_VN) (see [below for nested schema](#nestedatt--additional_ip_pools))
 - `auto_generate_vlan_name` (Boolean) This field cannot be true when vlanName is provided. the vlanName will be generated as ipPoolGroupV4Cidr-virtualNetworkName for non-critical VLANs. for critical VLANs with DATA trafficType, vlanName will be CRITICAL_VLAN. for critical VLANs with VOICE trafficType, vlanName will be VOICE_VLAN
 - `critical_pool` (Boolean) Enable/disable critical VLAN. if true, autoGenerateVlanName must also be true. (isCriticalPool is not applicable to INFRA_VN)
 - `group_based_policy_enforcement_enabled` (Boolean) Enable/disable Group-Based Policy Enforcement (applicable only to INFRA_VN; defaults to false)